 - Decay is present underneath the filling

 If you are worried about your existing silver fillings, we invite you to discuss treatment options with Dr. Fondriest.
-Aside from providing dependable general, and restorative dentistry services to our community, Dr. James Fondriestand also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable general, and restorative dentistry services to our community, Dr. James Fondriestand also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
 To schedule a consultation, call our office today at (847) 234-0517.